Advantages of Homeschooling

 Families cite common reasons for choosing to homeschool their children, such as concern about the environment at other schools, dissatisfaction with the academic instruction at other schools, and a preference for providing religious and moral instruction not provided in traditional schools.
 The decentralized nature of the homeschooling population limits researchers' ability to draw conclusions about the specific effect of homeschooling on various outcome measures such as academic achievement.
 However, evaluations of homeschooled students have reported that homeschool students perform well in that academic environment.
 Moreover, a survey of adults who were homeschooled suggests that home schooling leads to positive life outcomes, such as higher college attendance and enrollment.

-Benefits of Homeschooling
+The Benefits of Homeschooling: Top Ten Reasons for Homeschooling

 Homeschooling Benefits: Children less preoccupied with peer acceptance